ethibox/awesome-stacks/README.md

 ## 🔧 Customization

-You can customize the domain, the volume path or the version of your apps with environment variables, for example (with [Ghost](./stacks/ghost.yml)):
+You can customize the domain, the volume path or the version of your apps with environment variables.

+Here an example with [Ghost](./stacks/ghost.yml):

 ```bash
 DOMAIN=example.com VERSION=5 VOLUME_PATH=/mnt/ docker stack deploy -c stacks/ghost.yml ghost
 ```

+Go to https://example.com and enjoy your app!

-Refer to the `.yml` files in the `stacks` directory to explore all available environment variables and customization options for each app if needed.
+Refer to the `.yml` files in the [stacks](./stacks) directory to explore all available environment variables and customization options for each app if needed.

 ## 🎁 Support me